FarzanHajian/SlimResult/README.md

 [to be completed]

 ## Installation
-SlimResult is available on You can install [nuget](https://www.nuget.org/packages/SlimResult/).
+SlimResult package is available on [Nuget](https://www.nuget.org/packages/FarzanHajian.SlimResult/).